High school seniors who plan to attend SCC for the upcoming fall semester learn about the Early Welcome Program

 - Apply online

-- Complete Career Advanced Placement (CAP) form and obtain signatures from your high school and parent.
+- Complete the Special Admit Form and obtain signatures from your high school and parent.

 - Students under 15 years of age or below 9th grade must obtain the additional approval and signature Santiago Canyon College Division Dean.
 Both the student and parent must be present to meet with the Division Dean